adamj09/Neovim-Config/README.md

+# **Notice**
+This is by no means a "good" configuration relative to other, popular, configurations.
+It is, however, completely usable; it is what I sometimes use to code.
+Also, this project was created primarily for learning purposes and personal use, and will therefore only be updated whenever I encounter an issue using it.

 # **Installation**
 Perform a clean installation of Neovim.
 Then, just clone the repo into *%USERPROFILE%\AppData\Local* for Windows, or *~/.config* for Linux.
 Change name of the folder "Neovim-Config" to "nvim".
 Upon launching Neovim, the configuration